“So what do you do, really?”

 It did take me longer to learn to do what I do

-We did learn French and a few more languages as the years went by.
-By the way, it actually took a bit more than five years to get to that point.
+We learned French and a few more languages as the years passed.
+By the way, it took more than five years to reach that point.

-I have lived and worked in a number of countries, learning all the while, and doing whatever needed to be done.
+I have lived and worked in several countries, learning all the while and doing whatever is needed.
 My life expanded quickly from learning languages and cooking.
 I learned to raise a family in a new culture, plant churches, and start feeding programs, schools, and other community outreaches.
-Even though I didn’t start out with a job description, what I do has grown to include a very large and eclectic variety of things.
+Even though I didn’t start with a job description, what I do has grown to include a vast and eclectic variety of things.

-1 Samuel 10:7 NKJ “And let it be, when these signs come to you, that you do as the occasion demands; for God is with you.”
+1 Samuel 10:7 NKJV “And let it be, when these signs come to you, that you do as the occasion demands; for God is with you.”

 So, let me ask you a question.
 What do you do?

-For a fuller account of what we do, click on the link below (yes, a shameless plug).
+For a fuller account of what we do, click the link below (yes, a shameless plug).

 I love this article, I feel like I read part of it before.